jorgenschaefer/elpy/docs/ide.rst

    py.test.
 You can also write your own, as described in :ref:`Writing Test Runners`.

-   Note on Django runners: by default, elpy runs Django tests with :kbd:`django-admin.py`.
+   Note on Django runners: Elpy tries to find `manage.py` within your project structure.
+If it's unable to find it, it falls back to `django-admin.py`.
    You must set the environment variable :envvar:`DJANGO_SETTINGS_MODULE` accordingly.
-Alternatively, you can set **elpy-test-django-with-manage** to **t** in order to use your project's :kbd:`manage.py`.
-You then don't need to set the environment variable, but change virtual envs (see `virtualenvwrapper.el`_).

 This enables a good workflow.
 You write a test and use :kbd:`C-c C-t` to watch it fail.
 You then go to your implementation file, for example